ANNIE, GET YOUR GOWN!

 I'm going to the ball!
 All three of me.

 The dream isn't quite as surreal as it seems.
-The real Annie Oakley did visit the crowned heads of Europe as part of Wild Bill Hickock's "Wild West Traveling Show" around 1900; and a musical comedy/romance was based on her life: Annie, Get Your Gun, though I don't recall if it dates to the 1940s.
-Annie led a busy life, but as far as I know she never did wear a gorilla suit.
+The real Annie Oakley did visit the crowned heads of Europe as part of Wild Bill Hickock's "Wild West Traveling Show" around 1900; and a musical comedy/romance was based on her life: Annie, Get Your Gun.
+She led a busy life, but as far as I know she never did wear a gorilla suit.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books